puppetlabs/puppet-docs/source/guides/platforms.markdown

 -   Red Hat Enterprise Linux, version 4 and higher
 -   CentOS, version 4 and higher
 -   Scientific Linux, version 4 and higher
--   Oracle Enterprise Linux, version 4 and higher
+-   Oracle Linux, version 4 and higher
 -   Debian, version 5 (Lenny) and higher
 -   Ubuntu, version 8.04 LTS and higher
 -   Fedora, version 15 and higher